-Creative Commons licenses enable the free use, sharing, and re-mixing of original work.
-Creative Commons is both a non-profit organization and movement to simplify the reuse of original work protected by copyright law.
-Traditional ("All Rights Reserved") copyright creates restrictive terms for which a work may be used, shared, and adapted.
-Much of the digital content available online, like photographic images, video clips, audio recordings, and scholarly writing, was created in order to be shared, distributed, and built upon.
-Creative Commons licenses provide a simple tool for content creators to optimize the sharing and use of their work.
+Creative Commons let creators allow the free use, sharing, and re-mixing of their original work by others.
+Traditional ("All Rights Reserved") copyright creates restricts how works may be used, shared, and adapted.
+Creative Commons licenses provide a tool for content creators to optimize the sharing and use of their work.

 The elements of the Creative Commons licenses indicate what a user can and cannot do with a CC licensed image.
 Look for the license attached to the image itself or in the image's description.
 Usually, the license information will link back to information about the license on the Creative Commons website, which provides more detailed information about the terms of each CC license.